 The Institute offers three types of scholarships.
 Go here for details on how to apply.

-Usually, these full scholarships amount CHF 18,000.
-Recipients are exempt from the Graduate Institute’s tuition fees; however, they are still required to pay the fees at the University of Geneva if they need to register there.
+Usually, these full scholarships amount CHF 20,000.
+Recipients are exempt from Graduate Institute’s tuition fees.
 Some full grants are awarded subject to special conditions (duration of study and/or geographical origin of students).

 The value of these grants varies according to the individual needs of the recipient student.
 Recipients still need to cover their tuition fees.